 Haytham is licensed to practice in California, Illinois, Michigan, and Washington, DC.
 He is also admitted to practice in numerous federal District Courts as well as the Court of Appeals for the Armed Forces, 6th Circuit and U.S. Court of Appeals for the District of Columbia.

-Haytham is an advanced trial skills instructor and faculty member at the legendary Gerry Spence’ Trial Lawyer’s College in Wyoming.
+Haytham is an advanced trial skills instructor and faculty member at the legendary Gerry Spence’ Attorney ’s College in Wyoming.

 Health and fitness are a core part of his life.
 He enjoys cycling, running, and adventure racing.
 He has completed several Ironman distance triathlons, the Wild West Relay, the Race Across the West bicycle race and numerous other marathons and triathlons.